-- Identify police, fire, and schools, including school transportation, serving project site. - Describe the existing capacity of each service in terms of facilities, staffing, equipment, and other appropriate metrics. - Identify local, county, and state recreation facilities in within a TBD mile radius of the Project Site.
+- Identify police, fire, and schools, including school transportation, serving project site. - Describe the existing capacity of each service in terms of facilities, staffing, equipment, and other appropriate metrics. - Identify local, county, and state recreation facilities in the Town of Thompson and within a five-mile radius of the boundaries of the Project Site regardless of municipal jurisdiction.

-- Projected demand for services will be identified in terms appropriate to each service such as: - Population relative to police officer; - Number of structures, materials of construction, presence of fire suppression systems, etc.; and - Number of students and student distribution anticipated to be generated by the development. - Projected emergency response times will be discussed. - The project plans will be reviewed with local emergency service providers and their comments considered. - Fire hydrants, storage, and pressure needs for firefighting will be discussed. - Snow removal needs will be explained, including any requirement for municipal service. - Need for additional recreational facilities resulting from the Proposed Action will be addressed. - A phase-based cost of services analysis shall be conducted and provided to determine the balance, shortfall or surplus in tax revenues projected to be generated by the development relative to the projected demands for services.
+- Projected demand for services will be identified in terms appropriate to each service such as: - o Population relative to police officer: - o Number of structures, materials of construction, presence of fire suppression systems, etc.; and - Number of students and student distribution anticipated to be generated by the development. - Projected emergency response times will be discussed. - The project plans will be reviewed with local emergency service providers and their comments considered. - Fire hydrants, storage, and pressure needs for firefighting will be discussed. - Snow removal needs will be explained, including any requirement for municipal service. - Need for additional recreational facilities resulting from the Proposed Action will be addressed. - A phase-based cost of services analysis shall be conducted and provided to determine the balance, shortfall or surplus in tax revenues projected to be generated by the development relative to the projected demands for services.

-• Based on the cost of services analysis, mitigation measures beyond tax revenue generation shall be outlined to mitigate any shortfalls.

-• Propose mitigation for identified adverse environmental impacts as necessary including but not limited to redesign of the Proposed Action to reduce or eliminate significant impacts.
+- Based on the cost of services analysis, mitigation measures beyond tax revenue generation shall be outlined to mitigate any shortfalls. - Propose mitigation for identified adverse environmental impacts as necessary including but not limited to redesign of the Proposed Action to reduce or eliminate significant impacts.